 Magaj is a popular Gujarati sweet usually made during the Diwali celebrations.
 I have been thinking about making some sweets which could be sitable for diabetics but have refrained from trying them out as a lot of Indian sweets require you to make a sugar syrup.
-Magaj is one sweet where you can add sugar at the end of the cooking so I decided to experiment and make a small batch.
-I would say – they turned out OK….may be 9 marks out of 10….
-Now this is one sweet a diabetic can enjoy.
+Magaj is one sweet where you can add sugar at the end of the cooking so I decided to experiment and make a small batch using splenda.
+So this is one sweet a diabetic can enjoy.

 Ingredients for 10 magaj:

 - 2 cups of chick pea flour (also called gram flour or besan)

 - 1 heaped cup of Sugar substitute (I used Splenda)

 1. Sieve the chick pea flour through a fine sieve